Amarjit-ph/data-structure/README.md

 <img src="./Diagram/1-Data-structure-toolbox-example.png" />

+- Manage: Just as you manage tools in different sections of a toolbox, in computer science, you manage data using data structures such as arrays, lists, and dictionaries.
+Each data structure is designed to organize and manage data efficiently for specific tasks.

+- Organize: Similar to organizing tools by type in a toolbox, in programming, data structures organize data elements logically.
+For example, arrays arrange data in a linear format, while trees organize data hierarchically, making it easier to access and manipulate.

+- Store: Storing tools efficiently in a toolbox minimizes clutter and maximizes space.
+Likewise, data structures in programming store data in a way that optimizes memory usage and retrieval speed, ensuring efficient use of computational resources.

+- Use Efficiently: With tools organized and accessible in a toolbox, you can work efficiently.
+In computer science, data structures ensure that operations such as searching, inserting, and deleting data are performed quickly and effectively, supporting efficient algorithmic performance.

+In essence, just as a well-organized toolbox enhances productivity in handling physical tools, efficient data structures in computer science enhance software performance and usability by organizing, managing, storing, and using data effectively.

 <b>Definition</b><br/>
 A data structure is a specialized format for organizing, managing, and storing data in a computer so that it can be accessed and modified efficiently.
 It defines the relationship between data, the operations that can be performed on the data, and the constraints on the data.
 Common data structures include arrays, linked lists, stacks, queues, trees, graphs, and hash tables, each suited to different kinds of applications and tasks.